 - Not entirely free

 Windscribe is absolutely free for Mac and offers 10 VPN server locations with no hidden costs.
-Some of these servers support p2p activities and torrenting, but Windscribe is very unreliable for streaming.
+Some of these servers support P2P activities and torrenting, but Windscribe is very unreliable for streaming.
+It also has a kill switch feature to protect you in case you internet dies while browsing.

 Users can enjoy up to 10 GB of bandwidth for free every month with this VPN.
 The logging policy is highly oriented towards privacy, which makes this VPN quite a trustworthy one among free providers.